pollyyu/trends-togo/README.md

 1. Price of Top items
 1. Variabilty of menu

 LDA Topic Modeling was used to reduce the dimensions of *Cuisine Names* and *Dish Names* to fit into our final clustering model.
-K-means was selected as our final clustering model.
+K-means, with an input of 62 features all standardized (K-means is sensitive to scaling) was selected as our final clustering model.

 <img src="/static/images/full_model.png" width="70%">